uwu/radio/docs/SERVICES.md

   * submitters
   * quotes

-## QueueService
+## PickerService

-The queue service has two jobs:
+The picker service has two jobs:
- - Keep track of the current randomised queue
+ - Keep track of some historical data required for its algorithm
- - Select songs from the queue when requested, and shuffle the queue once used
+ - Select songs (fake!) randomly when requested

 ## DownloadService